 Co-performance eventually became co-authorship through the biennial Short Film Festivals, which I have been staging with primary school children since 2002.
 At such times, I assist the children in various capacities, particularly with video and audio editing, as these elements can present a steep learning curve for young learners.
 I have always found that the children appreciated my overseeing of their work as an executive producer, to ensure that everything came together on the big screen at our local cinema.

 The current study commenced with the constructionist view that children can participate in profound learning opportunities through the creation of artefacts that are meaningful to them.
-My own experiences in creating explanatory animations during a Master’s degree entitled “Animating Best Practice” (Jacobs, 2007) had taught me that the author of an explanatory animation is forced to confront and re-evaluate their own understanding of their topic during the countless pedagogical decisions which are made throughout the design process.
+My own experiences in creating explanatory animations during a Master’s degree titled “Animating Best Practice” (Jacobs, 2007) had taught me that the author of an explanatory animation is forced to confront and re-evaluate their own understanding of their topic during the countless pedagogical decisions which are made throughout the design process.
 I theorised that the participants in the current study would also achieve a deepened understanding of their chosen topics throughout the explanatory animation creation process.
 This working hypothesis and my full-time immersion in the primary school context for over 10 years provided a rationale to commence action research.
 Some important groundwork had already been conducted during the 2010 Storyboard pilot study that helped establish the scope and framework for the current study.

 The 2010 Storyboard pilot study